Slickplan

 • slickplan.com/sitemap.xml (this is where ours is)

-Those are the most common URLs but if your XML sitemap doesn’t pop up, you can try others, like:
+Those are the most common sitemap link URLs, but if it doesn’t pop up you can try others, like:

 • /sitemap1.xml